Categories

 It’s the kind of picture that cinephiles speak about in hushed, reverent tones.
 Its style is off the charts: Gance shoots the most intense and expressive close-ups, the richest deep-focus shots, the most awe-inspiring epic long shots.
 His montages are chaotic, rhythmic, impressionistic masterpieces; his extended shots, usually on human faces, are almost excruciating in their patience.
 He remains one of cinema’s great image-makers in the medium’s history.

 Among Gance’s many innovations were some groundbreaking use of intertitles.
-Whereas most filmmakers used intertitles as a necessity to convey information, Gance used them as part of his artistic repertoire: The text in La Roue uses a huge variety of font faces, sizes, and styles to capture the spirit of that moment of in the story.
+Whereas most silent filmmakers used intertitles as a functional necessity to convey information or dialogue, Gance used them as part of his artistic repertoire: The text in La Roue uses a huge variety of font faces, sizes, and styles to capture the spirit of that moment of in the story.
 The text is sometimes imposed over existing shots or accompanied with double-exposed images.
-Gance also embedded a deep and flexible love of language: some of the film’s text is quotations from other works; some of it is written in a poetic format; and some of it is starkly minimal.
+Gance embedded a deep and flexible love of language into the intertitles: some of the film’s text is quotations from other works; some of it is written in a poetic format; and some of it is starkly minimal.

-Gance applied every technique then known to movies to La Roue: Shots both stationary and moving (often attached to trains); dynamic irising such that the shape of the frame sometimes shifts mid-shot; and lighting the applies some lessons from German expressionism in warping reality, but with less harsh artificiality.
-Lots of multiple-exposure, tinting, and hand-coloring.
-The careful lighting on faces, in particular, takes what D.W.
-Griffith introduced in Intolerance for evocative close-ups and explodes it into an entire art form.
+Gance applied every technique then known to movies to La Roue: Shots both stationary and moving (often attached to trains); dynamic irising such that the shape of the frame sometimes shifts mid-shot; and lighting that leverages some techniques from German expressionism in warping reality, but with less harsh chiaroscuro artificiality.
+The careful lighting on faces, in particular, takes the evocative close-ups from Intolerance and explodes them into an entire art form.
+Post-production includes multiple-exposure, tinting, and hand-coloring.

 Other favorite symbols of Gance’s in La Roue are the train and the rail — one-track paths of unstoppable destiny.
 The rail curves around hills and through tunnels, but continues inexorably forward.
 The train, meanwhile, is a force of power but also destruction, the object that holds the community together, but disrupts the quaint, pastoral life of Sisif’s household.
-It’s always jarring to see a steaming train in the same frame as Sisif’s little cottage, a horrifying and unnatural juxtaposition.
-When Sisif falls in love with Norma (Ivy Close), his instinct is to name his train after her; to project his undying passion upon the unceasing engine.
+This is captured visually by placing the train station so close to Sisif’s quaint cottage that they appear in the frame at the same time, a horrifying and unnatural adjacency.
+The train is the anchor of Sisif’s life: When he falls in love with Norma (Ivy Close), his instinct is to name his train after her; to project his undying passion upon the unceasing engine.

 With these symbols and more, Gance develops an associative language of cinema: When we see a scene or an image, its purpose is to evoke a heightened feeling or a link between two ideas as much as it is to advance the story.
 In fact, the story itself is thin on actual plot points for a feature-length film, let alone a seven-hour epic.